 From the Lab to the Clinic: Where Generative AI for Biomedicine Holds Up and Where it Breaks Down

-Join Mark Kiel, Founder and CSO of Genomenon, and John Quackenbush, Professor of Computational Biology and Bioinformatics at Harvard T.H.
-Chan School of Public Health for a candid fireside conversation on use of AI in biomedicine.
-Bringing optimism about AI’s potential into direct contact with skepticism about what it can truly prove, this discussion puts two distinct perspectives into dialogue - pressure testing what AI can truly contribute to biomedical research and clinical decision-making.In this conversation, John and Mark will cover how evidence is gathered, processed, and structured - and how it’s applied to decisions in research, development, and clinical practice.
+John Quackenbush, Professor of Computational Biology and Bioinformatics at Harvard T.H.
+Chan School of Public Health and Mark Kiel, Founder and CSO of Genomenon joined us for a candid fireside conversation on use of AI in biomedicine.
+Bringing optimism about AI’s potential into direct contact with skepticism about what it can truly prove, this discussion put two distinct perspectives into dialogue - pressure testing what AI can truly contribute to biomedical research and clinical decision-making.

-Key questions we’ll cover include:
+Key questions we covered include:

-• Is generative AI advancing biomedical knowledge - or just industrializing confirmation bias?
+• Is generative AI advancing biomedical knowledge, or just industrializing confirmation bias?

 • Are we deploying generative AI in the clinic before we’ve agreed on what counts as evidence?

-• If an “insight” can’t be traced back to primary sources, is it useful - or too risky - for hypothesis generation?
+• If an “insight” can’t be traced back to primary sources, is it useful or too risky for hypothesis generation?

 • Have we mistaken fluency for understanding - do models generate genuine insight, or do we project insight onto them?

-• Will generative AI reduce uncertainty in biomedicine, or mainly repackage it faster?
+• Will generative AI reduce uncertainty in biomedicine or mainly repackage it faster?

 John Quackenbush, PhD